zeek/zeek-docs/scripts/base/init-bare.zeek.rst

 :zeek:id:`udp_content_delivery_ports_resp`: :zeek:type:`table` :zeek:attr:`&redef`         Defines UDP destination ports for which the contents of the responder stream
                                                                                            should be delivered via :zeek:see:`udp_contents`.
 :zeek:id:`udp_inactivity_timeout`: :zeek:type:`interval` :zeek:attr:`&redef`               If a UDP flow is inactive, time it out after this interval.
+:zeek:id:`unknown_ip_inactivity_timeout`: :zeek:type:`interval` :zeek:attr:`&redef`        If a flow with an unknown IP-based protocol is inactive, time it out after
+                                                                                           this interval.
 :zeek:id:`use_conn_size_analyzer`: :zeek:type:`bool` :zeek:attr:`&redef`                   Whether to use the ``ConnSize`` analyzer to count the number of packets and
                                                                                            IP-level bytes transferred by each endpoint.
 :zeek:id:`watchdog_interval`: :zeek:type:`interval` :zeek:attr:`&redef`                    Zeek's watchdog interval.